There are several writings and letters that provide some 'colour' of family life and their community.

 (The pdf file is quite small so it can be viewed on-line in your browser.)

 Family Tree Chart

-The Moilliet Family Tree has been drafted in Microsoft Excel.
+The Moilliet Family Tree chart has been drafted in Microsoft Excel.
 It only records the names of those family members that bore the name Moilliet.
 Thus descendents of Moilliet daughters are not shown.
-The file is 265K and prints chart of 7 pages X 2 pages.
+The file is 265K and prints a chart of 7 pages X 2 pages.
 Download Family Tree .XLS file.

 Read about the challenges of building a high range ranch in central British Columbia.
 John Keir Moilliet, son of Theodore Albert Moilliet who came to Canada at the turn of the century and carved a ranch out the B.C. wilderness, describes many of the challenges of living close to the land and working with a large sheep herd.
 Be introduced to some of the colourful characters that lived in the North Thompson Valley and on Aveley Ranch.